MeiAnd/BeCode_Exercises/Linux/Linux_Server/README.md

 ## Linux Manjaro

-I installed linux Manjaro because it's a system that emphasizes user privacy and control of their hardware and it provides numerous customization options and applications, as well as security and privacy features.
+I installed linux   because it's a system that ≠ user privacy and control of their hardware and it provides numerous customization options and applications, as well as security and privacy features.
 It also offers several graphical user interfaces.

 Over the years, Manjaro Linux was recognized as a desktop easy to set up and use, suitable for both beginners and experienced users.